Here you will find any frequently asked questions for different topics.

 A Template Box can be used to deploy a collection of virtual machines along with more than one cloud native service.
 Is it still a single instance from billing perspective?

-Yes, an execution of a Template Box is considered a single instance from billing perspective even though the template can be used to deploy several virtual machines or cloud native services.
+Yes, an execution of a Template Box is considered a single instance from an Application Lifecycle Management (non-mangage provider) billing perspective even though the template can be used to deploy several virtual machines or cloud native services.

 When does a brown-field instance starts billing?

-After registering an auto-discovered instance, all brown-field instances will start charging according to the Application Lifecycle Management pricing.
+After registering an auto-discovered instance on a non-managed provider, all brown-field instances will start charging according to the Application Lifecycle Management pricing.

 How are charges represented on the invoice?